On the hard $\gamma$-ray spectrum of the potential PeVatron supernova remnant G106.3+2.7

 \section{Abstract}

-Tibet AS$\gamma$ experiment has measured $\gamma$-ray flux of supernova remnant G106.3+2.7 up to 100 TeV, suggesting it to be potentially a ``PeVatron''.
-Challenge arises when the hadronic scenario requires a hard proton spectrum (with spectral index $\approx 1.8$), while the diffusive shock acceleration can only predict a soft (with spectral index $\geq 2$) proton spectrum.
+The Tibet AS$\gamma$ experiment has measured $\gamma$-ray flux of supernova remnant G106.3+2.7 up to 100 TeV, suggesting it {being} potentially a ``PeVatron''.
+Challenge arises when the hadronic scenario requires a hard proton spectrum (with spectral index $\approx 1.8$), while {usual observations and numerical simulations prefer} a soft proton spectrum {(with spectral index $\geq 2$)}.
 In this paper, we explore an alternative scenario to explain the $\gamma$-ray spectrum of G106.3+2.7 within the current understanding of acceleration and escape processes.
-We consider that the cosmic rays upstream of the shock are scattered by the turbulence driven via Bell instability.
-The resulting hadronic $\gamma$-ray spectrum is novel, dominating the contribution to the emission above 10\,TeV, and can explain the bizzare broadband spectrum of G106.3+2.7 in combination with leptonic emission from the supernova remnant.
+We consider that the cosmic ray {particles} are scattered by the turbulence driven via Bell instability.
+The resulting hadronic $\gamma$-ray spectrum is novel, dominating the contribution to the emission above 10\,TeV, and can explain the bizarre broadband spectrum of G106.3+2.7 in combination with leptonic emission from the remnant.

 \keywords{ISM: supernova remnants --- ISM: individual objects (G106.3+2.7) --- diffusion --- (ISM:) cosmic rays}